-Six other collections of his poetry have been published: The Departure, 1978, University of Queensland Press; The Lines of the Hand, 1981, Angus & Robertson; Your Shadow, 1984, Angus & Robertson (won both the 1985 Victorian and New South Wales Premier’s Literary Awards for poetry); Peniel, 1991, Golvan Arts Publishers (shortlisted for the New South Wales Premier’s Literary Awards and the Adelaide Festival Awards in 1991); New and Selected Poems, 1995, Angus & Robertson; and Wicked Heat, 1999, Paper Bark Press.
-Kevin has translated The Buried Harbour: selected poems of Guiseppe Ungaretti published by Leros Press in Australia in 1990 and he edited The Oxford Book of Australian Religious Verse in 1994.
+Six other collections of his poetry have been published: The Departure (1978), The Lines of the Hand (1981), Your Shadow (1984, won both 1985 Victorian and New South Wales Premier’s Literary Awards for poetry); Peniel (1991, shortlisted New South Wales Premier’s Literary Awards and the Adelaide Festival Awards 1991), New and Selected Poems (1995) and Wicked Heat (1999).
+Kevin translated The Buried Harbour: selected poems of Guiseppe Ungaretti (1990) and edited The Oxford Book of Australian Religious Verse (1994).

 Kevin Hart has been awarded the Christopher Brennan Award by the Fellowship of Australian Writers.
 This Award recognises a poet who has made a sustained contribution to Australian poetry.

 Hart’s works of criticism include The Trespass of the Sign: Deconstruction, Theology and Philosophy (1989) and A.D.
 Hope (1992).